onflow/cadence/docs/language.md

         destroy token
     }

+    // The function `transfer` combines the functions `withdraw` and `deposit`
-    // transfer combines withdraw and deposit into one function call pub fun transfer(to: &Receiver, amount: Int) {
+    // into a single function call
+    pub fun transfer(to: &Receiver, amount: Int) {
-        // deposit the tokens that withdraw creates into the
+        // Deposit the tokens that withdraw creates into the
         // recipient's account using their deposit reference to.deposit(from: <-self.withdraw(amount: amount))
     }